deepbsd/deepbsd.github.io/_posts/2019-11-15-Overclocking_On_Linux.markdown

 those components, so why would you want to cook them inside of your tower case?

 Well depending on your specific CPU and motherboard, you could get a 10-20% performance bump in your system.
 For free, basically.
-I've finally had some systems that are 10 plus years old die on me.
+I've finally had some systems that are 15 plus years old die on me.
 Either a drive controller or mobo component dies or something, but this has been long *after* that system has been a highly useful system for me.
-My point is, why not get more use out of that hardware since you're going to upgrade it long before it physically dies anyway?
+My point is, why not get more use out of that hardware since you're going to replace it long before it physically dies anyway?
 Overclocking is one way to do that.

 Specifically, to overclock, you must have an unlocked CPU (one that allows you to change speeds and voltages) and a motherboard that supports overclocking.
-Likewise, you're going to need a good power supply with at least a Bronze level rating, and also a good cooling solution, probably an after market cooler, to handle the increased heat.
+Likewise, you're going to need a good power supply with at least a Bronze level rating, and also a good cooling solution, probably an after market cooler, to dissipate the increased heat.

 An example of an overclock is taking an i5-4790K cpu on an ASRock Z97 Extreme6 board (a little more expensive motherboard that is good at overclocking) and changing the default